deniz-oezdemir/CPP-Intro/Module_06/README.md

 ```
 - Classes create new types that fall into a hierarchy thanks to inheritance.

+## Static Cast
+- C++-style explicit cast: `static_cast<type>(foo)`
+- Can be used with user-defined types too.
+- It can detect if the cast doesn't belong to the same inheritance line and throws an error.

+## Dynamic Casts
+- Cast happens at runtime and not during compilation.
+- Used for virtual classes.
+- Returns null if the cast is not possible.
+- Cast using pointer: `dynamic_cast<Child *>(foo)`.
+- Cast using reference `dynamic_cast<Child &>(foo)`.
+- When casting by reference, it can't return a null reference, so there's a specific type of exception: `std::bad_cast &bc`.

 ## Type Reinterpretation
 - `void *` is the most generic type.
 - Implicit promotion is fine: